CIHR Peer Review Guide for Training and Salary Awards

 - Section 56 of the federal Controlled Drugs and Substances Act: All research proposals that are subject to Section 56 of the Controlled Drugs and Substances Act are required to have an exemption from Health Canada.
 Committee members should flag such applications to CIHR staff at the meeting who will follow up before funds are released, if the application is funded.

-An important component of any peer review committee is the final review of the effectiveness of the evaluation process and functioning, and a discussion of policy issues.
-This discussion provides an opportunity for CIHR staff to address any concerns of the committee members and for staff to record feedback on the peer review process as part of CIHR’s ongoing efforts to maintain an effective and high quality peer review system.
+An important component of the peer review process is the review of the committee’s effectiveness and functioning, and feedback on policy issues that may have arisen in the course of the process.
+This feedback provides an opportunity for CIHR staff to address any concerns of the committee members and for staff to record comments on the peer review process as part of CIHR’s ongoing efforts to maintain an effective and high quality peer review system.

-For face to face or teleconference meetings, this occurs at the end of deliberations; however, for at-home review, feedback should be communicated to the committee coordinator by email.
+For face to face or teleconference meetings, this occurs at the end of deliberations; however, for individual review, feedback should be communicated to the committee coordinator by email.

 Following peer review, CIHR staff generates a rank list based on the committee recommendations, to be reviewed by CIHR’s Chief Scientific Officer (CSO) and Chief Financial Officer (CFO).
 Applications will be funded from the top down in order of ranking as far as the budget will allow.
 The CSO and CFO consider the funding recommendation in light of criteria established by Scientific Council (SC) and submit their recommendations to SC for final approval.
-A list of successful applicants is posted on the Funding Decisions Notifications page as soon as it is available.
+A list of successful applicants is posted on the Funding Decisions Notifications page.

 Applicants are informed of the results of the competition via ResearchNet once the SC has approved the list of applicants to be funded.
-All applicants are sent a Notice of Decision, indicating whether or not their proposal was approved.
-They will also receive a copy of all reviews, the Scientific Officers notes (if applicable) and an Offer of Award that details the budget, length and condition of funding.
+All applicants are sent a Notice of Decision, indicating whether or not their application was approved.
+They will also receive a copy of all reviews, the Scientific Officers notes (if applicable) and, for the successful candidates, an Offer of Award that details the budget, term and condition of funding.